 Forum réfugiés-Cosi wishes to thank all those individuals and organisations who shared their expertise to contribute or check the information gathered during the research.
 Particular thanks are owed to many Forum réfugiés-Cosi colleagues who have shared their practical experience on the right of asylum in France – which have been key to feed concrete reality-checks and observations into this report; to the two lawyers who have taken the time to share their views on the French system; to the staff of France terre d’asile, the ANAFE and the UNHCR Paris office for their expert and constructive feedback provided for the initial report and finally to ECRE for its support throughout the drafting process.

 Forum réfugiés-Cosi would also like to thank the European Asylum, Migration and Integration Fund (AMIF) for co-financing its awareness-raising missions which allowed us to provide additional time to research and draft this report.

 Caveat: In France, asylum policies – including reception procedures - are largely under prefectural execution.
 This review of practice is mostly based on observations in the départements of Rhône, Puy-de-Dôme and Alpes-Maritimes.
-However, the conclusions presented in this report on the concrete implementation of asylum policies have been cross-checked and triangulated with observations of these practices in other regions (in Paris for instance) and are supported by findings presented in other reports – be they official or drafted by civil society organisations.
+However, the conclusions presented in this report on the concrete implementation of asylum policies have been cross-checked and triangulated with observations of these practices in other regions (in Paris and its surroundings, as well as in Bretagne for instance) and are supported by findings presented in other reports – be they official or drafted by civil society organisations.